Automated Cars and Persons living with dementia

 In North America, driving is often important for carrying out everyday tasks.
 If older adults with dementia are asked to give up driving, their lives may be disrupted.
 Many have to adjust to different routines or even move to a different residence.
 However, if a car can perform some or all of the driving tasks (automated cars), individuals with dementia may be able to continue driving safely, longer.

-This study aims to evaluate the safety and acceptability of using a certain type of automated vehicles among healthy older adults, individuals with dementia and Mild Cognitive Impairment.
+This study aims to evaluate the safety and acceptability of using a certain type of automated vehicles among healthy older adults, individuals with Subjective Cognitive Complaints, Mild Cognitive Impairment, and dementia.

 Eligibility Criteria

-Three groups of individuals can participants in this study:
+Three groups of individuals can participate in this study:

 -